BlackBlockOfficial/Black-Block-Contract/README.md

 The Collect function collects the accumulated earnings and adds them as a reserve within the BlockLiquidity contract.

 This reserve will serve to maintain the trading cycle.

+BlackBlock was created with:

+OpenZeppelin Contracts (last updated v4.8.0).